AnthonyDario/fp-analysis/readme.md

   with csv output.
 - `test-acsl` : Runs the analyzer on a selection of tests from the `c/` directory with acsl output.
+- `test-intervals` : Runs the analyzer on a selection of tests from the `c/` directory with a limit on the amount of intervals.